citymunch/slack-bot/README.md

 CityMunch Slack bot server
 ==========================

-This is the CityMunch slack bot.
+This is the CityMunch Slack bot.
 Find lunch or dinner near you in your Slack channel, with a search like `/citymunch pizza in London` or `/citymunch bristol`.

 To install this into your Slack channel, [click here](https://slackbot.citymunchapp.com/install).